Cahir Castle: Construction

 The castle was sited on and near an earlier native fortification known as a cathair (stone fort), which gave its name to the place.
-This stood in opposition to Norman expansion northward from Ardfinnan Castle, 4 miles south.
+This stood in opposition to Norman expansion northward from Ardfinnan Castle, four miles south.
 The core structure of the castle dates to construction in the 13th century by the O'Brien family.
 The castle was built in two parts, with the side now by the street being built 200 years before the side now housing the audio-visual show.

-Granted to the powerful Butler family in late 14th century, the castle was enlarged and remodelled between the 15th and 17th centuries.
+Granted to the powerful Butler family in the late 14th century, the castle was enlarged and remodelled between the 15th and 17th centuries.
 It fell into ruin in the late 18th century and was partially restored in the 1840s.
 The Great Hall was partly rebuilt in 1840.

 History

 In 1375, the castle was granted to James Butler, newly created Earl of Ormond, for his loyalty to Edward III, King of England.
 His son James, the second Earl (by his second marriage) passed the lands around the barony of Iffa and Offa West to his children, though they were not themselves noble.
 This changed by 1542 when the first of the Barons Cahir was created.
 Unlike their Anglican kinsmen, this branch of the Butler dynasty sided with the Roman Catholic Irish in the Elizabethan wars.
 In 1599, the castle was captured after a three-day siege by the army of the Earl of Essex and was, for a year, put under the charge of Sir Charles Blount.
 Lord Cahir joined with the Earl of Tyrone in 1601 and was attainted for treason, but later obtained a full pardon.
 In 1627, the castle was the scene of a celebrated killing when Cahir's son-in-law, Lord Dunboyne, murdered his distant cousin, James Prendergast, in a dispute over an inheritance: he was tried for the killing but acquitted.

-During the Irish Confederate Wars the castle was besieged twice.
+During the Irish Confederate Wars, the castle was besieged twice.
 In 1647, George Mathew, the guardian of the young Lord Cahir, surrendered to Murrough O'Brien, 6th Baron Inchiquin (later 1st Earl, and a descendant of Cahir's builder) following his victory at the Battle of Knocknanauss.
-In 1650, he surrendered again to Oliver Cromwell, during his conquest of Ireland without a shot even being fired.
+In 1650, he surrendered again to Oliver Cromwell during his conquest of Ireland without a shot being fired.
+In March 1653, as the fight against Cromwell's conquest of Ireland was collapsing, Edmund O'Dwyer met the English Colonel Jerome Sankey at the castle and they agreed a treaty for the surrender of the Irish forces in County Tipperary and County Waterford two weeks later.

-In 1961, the last Lord Cahir died and the castle became the property of the Irish state.
+After the death of Richard Butler Charteris, the last resident representative of the Butler-Charteris family at Cahir in 1961, the Cahir estate was broken up and sold.
+Cahir Castle was subsequently acquired by the Irish state, restored by the Office of Public Works, and opened to the public in 1971.